Cadillac DTS: DTS-L

-Especially for the limousine market, the lightly stretched DTS-L was released in November 2006 for the 2007 model year.
-Developed and finished by Accubuilt, this version was being touted as having greater rear legroom.
+Designed especially for the limousine market, the lightly stretched DTS-L was released in November 2006 for the 2007 model year.
+Developed and finished by Accubuilt, this version was touted as having greater rear legroom.
 Early DTS-L Cadillacs are easily recognized by the wider rear C-pillar, similar to the one used on the older Fleetwood 75 Series.
 This was necessitated by the use of the standard length DTS rear door, which left a strange-looking space between the rear wheelwell and door.
-In 2008 a new version, with longer rear doors, was introduced.
+In 2008, a new version with longer rear doors was introduced.
 This change also meant that the C-pillars became considerably slimmer.
 Despite these efforts, the low production DTS-L soon disappeared from the marketplace.